Aseedholm/Pumpkin-Brush/FinalProject/milestones/3/Readme.md

 <img align="right" width="300px" src="./media/network.png">

-In a previous lab you have learned how to create a networked application.
+In the networking lab you have learned how to create a networked application.
 Now it is time to combine what we have learned in our previous labs and assignments and build a collaborative painting program.

 Our goal is to be able to have multiple clients (at least 3) connect to a server application which will broadcast changes to each user as they paint.